TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/7-building-for-freedom.md

 That’s the legal details, but the technical ones are just as simple: provide a source code repository for all your code and SQL dumps for all your data.

 Of course, this leaves a lot of open questions.
 What about private data, for example?
-My own feeling is that people should at least be allowed to download their own data and any data they can access through the Web interface—e.g. the data about your friends on Facebook.
+My own feeling is that people should at least be allowed to download their own data and any data they can access through the Web interface — e.g. the data about your friends on Facebook.

 And there’s lots of room for experimenting in building sites that promote more Democratic control.
 Maybe you can try some things and tell me about them and they’ll make them into the second edition of this book.